Everything You Need to Know About Carbohydrates in Your Bodybuilding Diet for Building Muscle.

-The carb up process entails eating a good bit of carbs the night before and the day of.
+The carb up process entails eating a good bit of carbs the night before and the day of, it is like consuming a cheat meal.
 This could be a burger and fries, muffin, whatever your body responds well to.
 The purpose is to inflate the muscles to appear larger, and believe it or not it gives off the illusion that the competitor is more shredded.
-When you deplete your body of carbs and flatten out, then get an influx of carbs, they will go straight to the muscles.
+When you deplete your body of carbs and flatten out, then get an influx of carbs, they will go straight to the muscles, and helps with vascularity.

-However, if you eat too many carbs and “spill over”, you will look bloated.
+However, if you eat too many carbs and “spill over”, you will look bloated and this will have a negative impact on how you are scored.
 So, just be wary of how much your body can handle.
 It may be a good idea to do a mock peak week about 3 weeks out from the show.

 For a little more on carbohydrates and bodybuilding, check out our video on the topic.